Emerson, Ralph Waldo, 1803-1882, Essays : first and second series

 A consistent tension in Freud between topographical and dynamic models of the psyche emerges early on in his career.
 See "Psychotherapy of Hysteria," Standard, Edition, Vol. 2, 289-291.
 (Freud adopts a file / dossier simile on p.
 288 and then on p.
 298 adopts the simile of concentric stratification to describe the exhibition of linear themes in the orderly file / dossier arranged around "the pathogenic nucleus."
 Unlike his co-writer Josef Breuer's topographical model of the psyche as house storeys simile ("the complex of ideogenic, psychically determined symptoms is erected on it as a building is on its foundations.
 And it is a building of several storeys [sic].
 Just as it is possible to understand the structure of such a building if we distinguish the plans of different floors, it is, I think, necessary in order to understand hysteria to pay attention to the various kinds of complication in the causation of the symptoms.
 If we disregard them . . . we shall always find a very large residue of unexplained phenomena left over.
 It is just as though we tried to insert the different rooms of a many-storyed house into the plan of a single storey. p.
 244; 245), however, Freud notes in hte course of articulating his concept of "overdetermination" (p.
 290) that his three concentric strata do not fit comfortably together because one of them is dynamic rather than morphological.
 Freud describes "a logical thread which reaches as far as the nucleus and takes to take an irregular and twisting path, different in every case.
 This arrangement has a dynamic character, in contrast to the morphological one of the two stratifications mentioned previously.
 While these two would be represented in a spatial diagram by a continuous line, curved or straight, the course of the logical chain would have to be indicated by a broken line which would pass along the most roundabout paths from the surface to the deepest layers and back, yet would in general advance from the periphery to the central nucleus, touching at every intermediate halting-place--a line resembling the zig-zag line in the solution of the Knight's Move problem, which cuts across the squares in the diagram of a chessboard."
 On p.
 291, Freud inserts a parenthetical paragraph in which he acknowledges the contradictions between his many similes but rightly refuses to stop from to continuing to pile them on, the first one beng Chinese boxes (p.
 291).

-Martin Heidegger (does not cite Freud) on the uncanny and ghostly doubles that know no boundaries in "The Ister."
+Martin Heidegger (who does not cite Freud's essay "The 'Uncanny'") on the uncanny and ghostly doubles that know no boundaries in "The Ister."

 "Foreign loan-words are the Jews of language."